- Feral Animals in the American South: An Evolutionary History (Cambridge University Press, 2016 [paperback 2018].

-Articles & Chapters
+Articles and Chapters

-- “On the Hoof: Equine Mobility and the Fate of the Confederacy.”
-In Animal Histories of the Civil War Era, edited by Earl J. Hess (Chapel Hill, NC: University of North Carolina Press, 2020).
+- “War Horses: Equine Perspectives on the Confederacy,” in Animal Histories of the Civil War Era, edited by Earl J. Hess (Baton Rouge, LA: Louisiana State University Press, 2021).

 - “The History of Science and the Science of History: Computational Methods, Algorithms, and the Future of the Field,” with Cindy Ermus.
 Isis 110 (September 2019): 555-566.

-- “Introduction to Focus Section: Computational History and Philosophy of Science,” with Jane Maienschein and Manfred Laubichler.
+- “Focus: Computational History and Philosophy of Science,” co-edited with Manfred Laubichler and Jane Maienschein.
 Isis 110 (September 2019): 497-501.

-- “The Moonshine Capital of the World: A Visual History of Untaxed Whiskey in Franklin County, Virginia.”
-Environmental History 24 (July 2019): 584-596.
+- “The Moonshine Capital of the World: A Visual History of Untaxed Whiskey in Franklin County, Virginia,” Environmental History 24 (July 2019): 584-596.

-- “Biology in the Marvel Cinematic Universe.”
-Review essay in Biology & Culture section, Journal of the History of Biology 52 (June 2019): 365-369.
+- “Biology in the Marvel Cinematic Universe,” review essay in Biology & Culture section, Journal of the History of Biology 52 (June 2019): 365-369.

-- “Path to the Present.”
-In Cambridge Handbook on Evolutionary Ethics, edited by Michael Ruse and Robert J. Richards (New York, NY: Cambridge University Press, 2017), 72-86.
+- “Path to the Present,” in Cambridge Handbook on Evolutionary Ethics, edited by Michael Ruse and Robert J. Richards (New York, NY: Cambridge University Press, 2017), 72-86.

-- “Beasts of Burden: Feral Burros in the American West.”
-In The Historical Animal, edited by Susan Nance (Syracuse, NY: Syracuse University Press, 2015), 38-53.
+- “Beasts of Burden: Feral Burros in the American West,” in The Historical Animal, edited by Susan Nance (Syracuse, NY: Syracuse University Press, 2015), 38-53.